mohsenbakhit/servitor/journal.md

 ### June 19, 2024
 I have now managed to make a server that creates a socket on port 8080, listens on it then returns the string that is sent to it.
 I have so far tested it using telnet.
 My next step would be to figure out how to receive and parse HTTP requests and return the proper response.

+### July 9, 2024
+I implemented the parsing and sending of a response.
+However, now debugging must begin.
+It seems I access memory which I have not allocated in the request.
+I will debug parse_request again to see where this takes place.